wp-plugins/groupdocs-viewer/readme.txt

 2. Here's a screenshot of the GroupDocs Viewer Embedder in a Wordpress blog

 == Frequently Asked Questions ==

 = Where can I get detailed help? =
-For detailed installation and usage instructions, please see <a href="http://groupdocs.com/docs/display/Viewer/Integrating+GroupDocs+Viewer+Plugin+with+WordPress" target="_blank">the plugin's documentation page</a>.
+For detailed installation and usage instructions, please see <a href="http://groupdocs.com/docs/display/Viewer/Integrating+GroupDocs+Viewer+Plugin+with+WordPress" target="_blank">plugin's documentation page</a>.

 If you still have questions, please feel free to <a href="http://groupdocs.com/corporate/contact" rel="nofollow" target="_blank">contact us</a>!